c-hall7/PortfolioProjects/Video Game Sales Analysis Portfolio Project/README.md

 ## 📈 Key Insights

 - Video game sales are highly right-skewed, with a small number of blockbuster titles dominating total revenue.
-- Action and Sports games generated the highest global sales overall.
+- Action and Sports games generated the highest global sales overall, however, Platform and Shooter games faired best per title.
-- Regional preferences differ significantly, with Japan showing stronger interest in RPG titles compared to North America and Europe.
+- Regional preferences differ significantly, with Japan showing stronger interest in Role-Playing titles compared to North America and Europe.
 - Console generations appear to follow a lifecycle pattern, where sales peak mid-generation before declining after the release of newer hardware.
-- Critic scores show a moderate positive correlation with sales, although reviews alone do not determine commercial success.
+- Critic scores show a moderate positive correlation with sales, however, the relationship is not strong enough to imply causation.
+- Publishers which have the highest global sales were absent in average sales per game, showing that publisher size does not lead to individual title success.
 - Mature-rated games often produced higher sales totals, likely influenced by major AAA franchises.

 ---